Beach Bum Bucket List

 TASTE EXPLORERS can experience what it means to live like a local by visiting farmers’ markets, shopping at farm-gate or farm retail outlet stores or dining at owner-operated restaurants where chefs use local produce.
 Herbs, fruits, vegetables, meats, honey and garlic are all easily available.
 Local wine and craft beer offerings are available at many area restaurants and available for purchase to take home as a souvenir.
 Be sure to visit internationally recognized Twin Pines Cidery for their award-winning ciders and wines.

 FARMERS MARKETS open up after the Victoria Day Weekend and typically run until just before or after the Thanksgiving Weekend.
-Farmers markets take place in Grand Bend on Wednesday (8am-1pm), in Forest on Friday morning (8am-1pm) and Bayfield Friday afternoon (3-7pm).
-There’s also the not-to-be-missed very popular Pinery Antique Flea Market, which runs Sundays 8am-4pm, May 7 to October 8.
+Farmers markets take place in Grand Bend on Wednesday (8am-1pm), in Forest on Friday morning (8am-1pm), Exeter on Thursday (2-6pm) and Bayfield on Friday afternoon (3-7pm).
+There’s also the not-to-be-missed, very popular Pinery Antique Flea Market, which runs Sundays 8am-4pm, May to Thanksgiving.

 FISHING & BOATING FUN on the Lake

-MASTER ANGLERS can fish Lake Huron with Blue Line Fishing Charters which runs out of Grand Bend and experience the thrill of hauling in King and Coho Salmon, Rainbow Trout and Walleye or fish the local rivers for their smaller cousins.
+MASTER ANGLERS can fish Lake Huron with Blue Line Fishing Charters and Grand Bend Fishing Charters out of Grand Bend April to October.
+Experience the thrill of hauling in King and Coho Salmon, Rainbow Trout and Walleye.
+Or fish a quiet river with Fly Fitters who offer guided fly fishing, spey fishing and sport fishing adventures on the Maitland River, Bayfield River and Saugeen River.

 - More information for Master Anglers